tjk30/mb-pipeline/README.md

       -0_reference
         -primers.txt
       -1_raw_demux
-        #<all of your demultiplexed .fastq files will be here>
+        #all of your demultiplexed .fastq files will be here
       -1_raw_all
-        Undetermined.fastq
+        Undetermined_S0_L001_R1_001.fastq
-        Undetermined.fastq # these files contain everything, included PhiX and all reads that didn't match to the barcodes you input
+        Undetermined_S0_L001_R2_001.fastq # these files contain everything, included PhiX and all reads that didn't match to the barcodes you input
 ```
 Check the .out and .err files to make sure that everything went smoothly
 ### Troubleshooting
 If demultiplexing failed, here are the most common issues:
 1. Incorrect file structure: is your sample sheet located in the same folder as your Illumina run folder?
 2. Incorrect sample sheet input: Does the input sample sheet name match what you have in the folder?
-3. Incorrect sample sheet format: bcl2fastq requires a very, very specific sample sheet format.
+3. Incorrect sample sheet format: bcl2fastq requires a very specific sample sheet format.
 If there is an empty row or hidden character where there shouldn't be, then it will give an error.
 Sometimes, it's necessary to copy and paste the sample sheet from a run that has worked in the past (or, use [this sample](https://github.com/bpetrone/mb-pipeline/blob/master/code/samplesheet-template.csv)) and then re-paste in the barcodes you used.
+4. Not using exactly "trnL" or "12SV5" as the run type argument.
+This input is case sensitive, make sure you use exactly "trnL" or "12SV5" as the last argument.
-4. Other file path issues: double check that all of the file paths are correct and that there aren't any missing back slashes.
+5. Other file path issues: double check that all of the file paths are correct and that there aren't any missing back slashes.
+Did you correctly type the miniseq-dir path?
+6. Trying to submit command from outside /mb-pipline/code folder.
 If you aren't submitting the sbatch command from inside the mb-pipeline folder, you will need to encode the path to the script in your sbatch command.
 I.e.;
 ```
-batch --mail-user=youremail@duke.edu /PATH/TO/1_demux-barcode.sh /path/to/metabarcoding.sif path/to/miniseq-dir XXXXXXXX_sample-sheet.csv <trnL>OR<12SV5>
+sbatch --mail-user=youremail@duke.edu /PATH/TO/1_demux-barcode.sh /path/to/metabarcoding.sif path/to/miniseq-dir XXXXXXXX_sample-sheet.csv <trnL>OR<12SV5>
 ```
-Other common issues include mis-typing the miniseq-dir path.
-5. Not using exactly "trnL" or "12SV5" as the run type argument.
-This input is case sensitive, make sure you use exactly "trnL" or "12SV5" as the last argument.